arildnor/datasciencecoursera/README.md

 # datasciencecoursera
-To be used for Courcera Data Science
+To be used for Coursera Data Science Class